Melvin Carter (criminal)

-Melvin Carter, known as the College Terrace Rapist, is an American serial rapist who confessed to at least 100 rapes of women between 1971 and 1980.
+Melvin Alfred Carter (born 1944) is an American serial rapist who confessed to at least 100 rapes of women in Northern California, between 1971 and 1980.

 Early life

 Carter was born in Colorado.
 While intellectually gifted, he had limited social and emotional skills, and would later describe his mother as domineering.
-He was a successful student at the School of Mines.
+He was a successful student at the School of Mines, during which time he was arrested several times for voyeurism.
+He later worked as a research engineer for Kaiser Aluminum in Livermore, California.

 He began to stalk women in public parks, coming up behind them and groping their breasts.
 Later he used ether to render his victims unconscious, groping them after they were unconscious.
-During this period he also spent one night in jail for voyeurism.
-After graduating, he moved to California where he secured a job in the Bay Area as a computer engineer.
+He spent a year in a Colorado jail for assault and assault with intent to rape.
+After graduating, he moved to the Bay Area, where he secured a job as a computer engineer.

 College Terrace attacks

 Although Carter had occasionally dated women, he was never intimate with any of his dates.
 He became known as the College Terrace Rapist because he chose that area for many of his attacks.
 College Terrace is an area of about 24 blocks immediately adjacent to Escondido Village in Stanford University.
 Carter would first determine whether a potential victim lived alone.
 If she did, he would break into her residence during the day when she was at work to determine the layout so he could later move around at night.
 After leaving a window open, he would return at night to rape the woman.
-At least 11 women living in College Terrace were raped at knifepoint by Carter between 1971 and 1980.
+Eleven women living in College Terrace were raped at knifepoint by Carter between 1971 and 1980 and reported their attacks to police, and it is estimated that up to 20 to 25 single women in the neighborhood were raped by Carter when one includes assaults not reported to authorities.
 One of the rape victims, a 32-year-old lawyer named Susan, wrote about her experience for a creative writing class.
 She said that she did not know if being raped would be her last moment alive, and she decided to be very calm and centered.